2e0byo/durham-directory/README.md

 We use fuzzy string matching via `fuzzywuzzy` (ignoring the title) to sort results, as Durham appears to return them bogosorted.

+## Scripts

+An example script parsing a csv extracted from the spreadsheets it seems timetabling send around and printing Org-mode tables is in `parse_csv.py`.